-- Exploring Your Dashboard, Settings, and Profile Provides an overview of the learner dashboard and includes information about how to change account settings and create a profile. - The edX Video Player Contains an illustration of the edX video player and its features. - Entering Mathematical and Scientific Expressions Offers detailed information about how to enter mathematical and scientific formulas when you work through exercises in your course. - Open Response Assessments Contains a detailed description of open response assessment problems, including how to submit a response, perform each step of a self or peer assessment, and access your score. - Course Discussions Provides information about how to participate in the discussions for your course, including how to add a post, respond to a post, and comment on another student's response. - The Course Wiki Covers information about an edX course wiki.
+- Exploring Your Dashboard, Settings, and Profile Provides an overview of the learner dashboard and includes information about how to change account settings and create a profile. - Course and Video Licenses Explains the different kinds of licenses that may apply to your course. - Searching the Course Describes how to search content inside your course. - The edX Video Player Contains an illustration of the edX video player and its features. - Notes Introduces the Notes tool, which allows learners to create bookmarks and write notes directly in the courseware. - Embedded Files and Calendars Describes the use of Google Drive files and calendars in a course. - Certificates Covers the different types of certificates edX offers, how to change your certificate type, and when you receive your certificate. - The edX Mobile App Includes frequently asked questions about the edX mobile app for Android and iPhone. - Course Prerequisites Describes possible prerequisites for a course, including other courses that must be completed before the course and entrance exams. - Entering Mathematical and Scientific Expressions Offers detailed information about how to enter mathematical and scientific formulas when you work through exercises in your course. - Open Response Assessments Contains a detailed description of open response assessment problems, including how to submit a response, perform each step of a self or peer assessment, and access your score. - Course Discussions Provides information about how to participate in the discussions for your course, including how to add a post, respond to a post, and comment on another learner's response. - The Course Wiki Covers information about an edX course wiki.